 - Baking powder: Helps the cake to rise slightly.

-How to Make Moist Chocolate Cake
+How to Make Sugar-Free Chocolate Cake

 - In a blender or food processor, combine the eggs, dates, and water and blend using medium speed until smooth.
 If using the food processor, start with the water and dates only to prevent too much splashing.
 Add in the eggs once the dates have broken down.